Apurbo20/ministry_management_system_java/README.md

 ## Ministry-Management-System-Java-Project.You can run this program in any java compatiable IDE to check it out.
 Thanks!!

-## This java project made by me for practice perpose.It shows some fundamental features of java lamguage to comduct a Minnistry.
+## This java project made by me for practice perpose.It shows some fundamental features of java language to conduct a Minnistry.

 # Thanks for visit!
 Make sure to check the demo below with output ---